Latitude 64 Pure Review for Confident Putts and Laser Lines

 Versatility That Pays Strokes

 The Pure is a Swiss Army knife without the faff.
 Left, straight, or right, it shapes the lane you pick and keeps going.
 In the woods it threads gaps.
-In the open it resists a cheeky crosswind better than you would expect from a speed 3 putter.
+In the open it shrugs off a cheeky crosswind better than you would expect from a speed 3 putter.

 Latitude 64 Pure approach shots